 Response: Hello, my name is ________, and I am a(n) (employee and/or student) here at CSUN.
 I want to make you aware that as of Aug.
 19, 2015 we are now a smoke- and tobacco-free campus, which means that smoking is prohibited on campus.
 CSUN implemented these guidelines because we are committed to providing a cleaner and healthier, smoke-free environment for the entire campus community.
 We would appreciate it if you would not smoke or use tobacco products while on campus.
 Thank you for helping us keep our campus smoke and tobacco free.

 Question: Where am I allowed to smoke?

 Response: Smoking and the use of tobacco products are not allowed on the CSUN campus.
 If you wish to smoke, you will need to leave the campus to do so.
 Maps indicating campus boundaries can be found on the Clear the Air website

 Question: Am I allowed to smoke in my car?

 Advance notice for vendors, contractors and visitors We’d like to let you know that as of Aug.
 19, 2015, CSUN will be a smoke- and tobacco-free environment.
 Smoking or the use of tobacco products will not be permitted on any university property and ground, including the parking areas.
 More information can be found on our Clear the Air website.
-Thank you for respecting our new policy.
+Thank you for respecting our new guidelines.